Open Data GIS Downloads

 2. Under Select draw mode, choose the Draw a polygon option.

-3. Choose from the default symbology options or customize your own by changing the color of the fill and outline, the outline width, and the transparency.
+3. Choose from the default symbology options or customize your own.
+Change the color of the fill and outline, the outline width, and the transparency.

 4. Draw a polygon on the map.